 Simply put: interactive videos are dynamic videos where the viewer is director.
 On various moments during the video, the viewer can make choices with the help of clickable buttons.
 The viewer is in charge of what he or she sees.
 This results in viewers watching the full video.

 Where linear videos are mainly about transmitting information, interactive videos are meant to meet objectives.
-This way you can build a business case around video and make it a part of your marketingmix.
+This way you can build a business case around video and prove it's ROI.
+Let's look at some best practises and examples.

 Examples of interactive video